skip to content

 Most of the offences for drink and drug driving under the Road Traffic Act 1961 provide that where a person has been convicted by a court previously for a drink or drug driving offence, and that has occurred within the “prescribed period” immediately preceding the date on which the offence under consideration occurred, those previous offences will be taken into account to determine whether the offence is a first, second, third or subsequent offence.

-Section 47A provides the “prescribed period” is three years in the case of a previous offence that is a category one offence (that being an offence against section 47B(1) involving a concentration of alcohol of less than .08 grams in 100 millilitres of blood) and five years in any other case [see s 47A(3) for definition of prescribed period].
+Section 47A provides the “prescribed period” is 3 years in the case of a previous offence that is a category one offence (that being an offence against section 47B(1) involving a concentration of alcohol of less than .08 grams in 100 millilitres of blood) and 5 years in any other case [see s 47A(3) for definition of prescribed period].

 The Court has very limited power to reduce the penalties below the minimum.
 A court can reduce the minimum disqualification to one month for a first offence if it is satisfied that the offence is trifling.
 When deciding whether or not an offence is trifling, the court takes into account all of the surrounding circumstances, including the blood alcohol level, the extent of impairment of faculties, the locality, the nature and extent of the driving and the actual or potential damage to the public.
 A low alcohol reading alone will not be enough to be considered trifling; there must be additional circumstances that are rare and exceptional.
 A person’s need for a licence is also not relevant.
 Only rarely will an offence be considered trifling.

-Most defendants lose their licence for at least the minimum period, and it is not possible to retain a driver’s licence, even on a restricted basis such as during working hours, even if a defendant establishes that he or she will lose employment as a result.
+Most defendants lose their licence for at least the minimum period, and it is not possible to retain a driver’s licence, even on a restricted basis such as during working hours, even if a defendant establishes that they will lose employment as a result.
 When the disqualification period is over, a person must hold a probationary licence for at least one year.

 Alcohol Interlock Scheme conditions